 Illegal Logging and the Furniture Trade

-The next time you buy hardwood furniture from a store, consider this fact: 185 environmental activists fighting against illegal logging were murdered in 2015 by underworld gangs and security forces working for large logging companies, often with the knowledge of local authorities.
+The next time you buy hardwood furniture or wooden bed slats from a store, consider this fact: 185 environmental activists fighting against illegal logging were murdered in 2015 by underworld gangs and security forces working for large logging companies, often with the knowledge of local authorities.
 In the Amazon alone, which has almost half of the world’s remaining rainforest, 50 activists were killed for trying to combat illegal logging, which accounts for an astonishing 80% of all hardwood timber (such as mahogany and rosewood) logging.
 A similar scenario is seen in other countries.
 In the Philippines, for instance, 33 activists trying to prevent the illegal logging of teak and meranti trees were murdered.

 The import of illegal tropical timber into the United Kingdom peaked in 1999 with at least 1.4 million cubic meters, amounting to 62% of the total imports.
 The major sources of the illegal timber at the time were from Brazil (28%), Indonesia (25%), Malaysia (7%) and Cameroon (2%).
 The figure has drastically reduced since then owing to a slew of regulatory requirements governing the importation of timber.
 However, the issue is far from being resolved.